Tillie Walden: Career

 In 2020, Walden published Alone in Space: A Collection, which compiled her previously published I Love This Part and A City Inside, as well as several previously unpublished comics, sketches, and works from magazines, including her piece What It's Like To Be Gay In An All-Girls Middle School.

 In 2021, Walden was approached by Skybound to write a trilogy of graphic novels centering on Clementine from The Walking Dead.
-Clementine: Book One was released in 2022, Book Two in 2023, while Book Three was release in 2025.
+Clementine: Book One was released in 2022, Book Two in 2023, while Book Three was released in 2025.

 In 2022, Walden and Emma Hunsinger published My Parents Won't Stop Talking! from First Second Books.

 In 2023, Walden illustrated the graphic novel Junior High, written by Tegan and Sara.
 A sequel, Crush was published in 2024.

 In May 2024, Walden took up residency at the Henry Sheldon Museum of Vermont History to write a graphic novel about the relationship between Sylvia Drake and Charity Bryant.
 The Sheldon Museum has many records from the couple, which Walden used to write the novel.
 The project was commissioned by Vermont Humanities and the Vermont branch of the National Endowment for the Humanities.
-The book is expected to release in 2025.
+The book was released in June 2026 from Drawn & Quarterly, entitled Charity and Sylvia.
+On June 29, 2026, historian Rachel Hope Cleves stated on social media that while she appreciated Walden's graphic novel, Walden had not adequately acknowledged that the graphic novel was based upon her book with a similar name (Charity & Sylvia: A Same-Sex Marriage in Early America), and had adapted it "without credit or compensation", laiming Cleves' research "for her own".
+She said she was disappointed that Walden's media appearances will make her book "harder for readers to find, not easier, and diminish its ... enormously positive impact."
+She later told Comics Beat that she wanted Walden's publisher, Drawn & Quarterly, to give her the option for the adaptation and to "co-credit her, with appropriate compensation."
+In a statement on July 2, Drawn & Quarterly defended Walden and her research, and noted that Walden had cited Cleves.
+Cleves responded that the graphic novel was an uncredited adaptation for which Walden and D&W should acknowledge, with appropriate compensation, rather than "profiting off eight years" of her labor, as she stated on social media.